purduesigbots/pros-doxygen-docs/docs/getting-started/new-users.md

 - [Functions](http://www.studytonight.com/c/user-defined-functions-in-c.php).
   C is a language that heavily emphasizes functions, and knowing how they work is essential to using PROS.
+The PROS
-The [PROS API](../api/index.html) is a set of functions, so any time that you want to interact with a sensor or motor, you're using functions.
+  API (\subpage api) is a set of functions, so any time that you want to interact with a sensor or motor, you're using functions.
 - [Header
   Files](https://www.tutorialspoint.com/cprogramming/c_header_files.htm).